anosidium/HacKit-Feedback-And-Support/README.md

 # Features

-- Supports Touch Bar with customisation.
+- Supports Touch Bar with customisations.
 - Customisable unified toolbar.
 - <a href="#keyboard-shortcuts">Keyboard shortcuts</a>.
 - Re-order sidebar categories by drag and drop.